Save for the future with the NVIDIA 401(k) Retirement Plan. All regular employees are eligible to participate.

 - 24/7 access to your account, planning tools, and calculators

 - Pre-tax.
-The money you save is deducted from your paycheck before federal and state taxes are withheld in applicable states.
-Why you might choose it: Your taxable income is lower, so you pay less in taxes per paycheck.
-Taxes on the money you save, NVIDIA’s matching contributions, and any investment earnings are deferred until you withdraw your money in retirement.
+The money you contribute to the plan is deducted from your paycheck before federal and state taxes are withheld in applicable states.
+Taxes on your contributions, NVIDIA’s matching contributions, and any investment earnings are deferred until you withdraw your money in retirement.
 In 2022, the annual Pre-tax limit is $20,500.
 (The IRS’ limit of $20,500 is a combined limit between Pre-Tax and Roth Basic contributions).

 - After-tax.
 The money you save is deducted after taxes and other deductions are withheld.
-Why you might choose it: You can save up to $32,000 in addition to any pre-tax or Roth contributions.
+You can save up to $31,500 in addition to any pre-tax or Roth Basic contributions.
 You can withdraw your after-tax contributions any time, paying tax only on the investment earnings.
 Or you can convert your after-tax contributions to Roth savings within the NVIDIA 401(k) plan.
 You’ll want to call Fidelity (at 1-800-890-4015,) to trigger your initial conversion. – conversions These may be automated after your first call to Fidelity.
 (See next bullet.)
 NVIDIA does not match after-tax contributions.
 In 2022, the annual After-tax limit is $33,500.

 - In-plan conversion.
 You can transfer your pre-tax or after-tax savings into Roth savings within the NVIDIA 401(k) plan.
-Why you might choose it: You’ll pay federal income tax in the year of conversion, but that’s it.
+You’ll pay federal income tax in the year of conversion, but that’s it.
 You do not pay taxes on the investment earnings after they are converted to Roth.

 The way you invest in your 401(k) account is completely up to you—your contributions, NVIDIA’s match, and any funds you roll over from another account can all be invested in our core portfolio of funds, target date funds that match the year you think you’ll retire, or even in a brokerage account you set up with our administrator—Fidelity.
 Your funds, your choice, your retirement, it’s all about you!
 See all your investment options on the Fidelity website.